-- ✓ Our school values of Aspiration, Challenge, Collaboration, Respect and Responsibility are upheld by all members of our community which help create an environment where all children at our school are supportive and respectful of each other.
+- ✓ Our school values of Aspiration, Challenge, Compassion, Respect and Responsibility are upheld by all members of our community which help create an environment where all children at our school are supportive and respectful of each other.
 This is underpinned by our school behaviour policy. - ✓ We recognise that preventative education is crucial and we teach our children about safeguarding and child protection explicitly within our PSHE curriculum (which incorporates the Relationships, Sex and Health Education curriculum) as well as across other subject areas as appropriate.
-This includes how to stay safe online and is underpinned by our Nurturing Positive Attachments and Emotional Intelligence programmes.

-- Our children are taught that all relationships (e.g. friends, family, online) can be supported by being kind, considerate and respectful, including the use of respectful language; being honest; listening to each other; respecting personal space, privacy and boundaries; accepting each other's differences; focussing on the good things in each other; and praising each other on their achievements - ✓ Social media can be a forum for sexual harassment and is very likely to play a central role in the fall out from any incident or alleged incident.
-In addition to our own online safety curriculum, we work with an organisation called Growth Against Violence (GAV) who run workshops with children in Year 5 and Year 6 about which include using social media safely.
+This includes how to stay safe online and is underpinned by our Nurturing Positive Attachments and Emotional Intelligence programmes. - Our children are taught that all relationships (e.g. friends, family, online) can be supported by being kind, considerate and respectful, including the use of respectful language; being honest; listening to each other; respecting personal space, privacy and boundaries; accepting each other's differences; focusing on the good things in each other; and praising each other on their achievements - ✓ Social media can be a forum for sexual harassment and is very likely to play a central role in the fall out from any incident or alleged incident.
+In addition to our own online safety curriculum, we work with an organisation called Growth Against Violence (GAV) who run workshops with children in Year 5 and Year 6 about which include using social media safely. - ✓ It is particularly important to look out for potential patterns of concerning, problematic or inappropriate behaviour.
+Where a pattern is identified, the school or college should decide on a course of action.
+Consideration should be given to whether there are wider cultural issues within the school or college that enabled the inappropriate behaviour to occur and where appropriate extra teaching time and/or staff training could be delivered to minimise the risk of it happening again.